Johnny Hartman, Johnny Hartman: Reception

 Music critic Robert Palmer, writing in Record World, said, "Johnny Hartman isn't as confused as Mary, but 'Johnny Hartman, Johnny Hartman' plays on the title of the popular television series nonetheless.
 This Musicor release ... doesn't really do Hartman justice, although he is in excellent voice."

-Dave Nathan at AllMusic reviewed the 1996 reissue, entitled The Many Moods of Johnny Hartman, giving it two out of five stars and saying, "Hartman tries, but even his talent cannot save this material....
-[He] is reduced to warbling (literally) a set of inane tunes composed by Gene Novello....
+Dave Nathan at AllMusic reviewed the 1996 reissue, titled The Many Moods of Johnny Hartman, writing: "Hartman tries, but even his talent cannot save this material...
+[He] is reduced to warbling (literally) a set of inane tunes composed by Gene Novello...
 Not only are the songs mundane, but the arrangements are cloying and the performances, with the exception of Hartman's voice, uninspired and gimmicky."
 Nathan does offer a positive comment: "The one track which is a cut above the others is a catchy 'I've Only Myself to Blame,' which features some very good alto by an unidentified player.
 It is the only one which Hartman seems to enjoy doing."
 The review incorrectly states that the album had never been previously released after it was recorded in 1976.